lavafroth/envy-rs/README.md

 # envy-rs

-A rewrite of my Golang project `envy` in Rust.
 Generate obfuscated PowerShell payloads that resolve to Windows paths.

+This is a rewrite of my Golang project Envy in pure Rust.
+Basically the same thing without the race conditions.

 ## Installation